- Diseases, Disorders & Conditions

-* I wish I had prepared my home better and put a lot of the items I use everyday on shelves that are waist high.
+* I wish I had prepared my home better and put a lot of the items I use every day on shelves that are waist high.
 It would have really helped me reach things without bothering my husband.

 Why can't I find anything on the internet about recovering from this type of surgery?
 It's so frustrating because I feel, based on what everyone else has said, that I should be doing better by now.
 But then again, not everyone having this surgery has had to have 11 slits for the surgery.
 The only thing I can find is actual videos of the surgery, and after watching one for 3 minutes...yuck...who wants to see that?
 Certainly not me.I did find a few doctor's sites who quoted facts about how soon people could return to work after this type of surgery...some said within 3 to 5 days!
 Ha...I would like to meet these super humans.
-Those statistics made me feel like a recuperation failure because if I was working at a regular job, there would be no way I could return to work in 3 - 5 days.
+Those statistics made me feel like a recuperation failure because if I were working at a regular job, there would be no way I could return to work in 3 - 5 days.

-By the nighttime, I started feeling a bit better and trying to be more independent so I have amazed myself at the usefulness of my other limbs.
-When I dropped my cell phone, I kicked it over to where my husband was sitting on the couch and asked him to just bend over and pick it up instead of making him walk across the room where it had dropped.
+By the nighttime, I started feeling a bit better and trying to be more independent, so I have amazed myself at the usefulness of my other limbs.
+When I dropped my cell phone, I kicked it over to where my husband was sitting on the couch and asked him just to bend over and pick it up instead of making him walk across the room where it had dropped.
 He seemed to appreciate my efforts and thanked me for my help which was nice.
 He hasn't uttered one word of complaint yet, and for that I am grateful.

 I'm very tired of not sleeping so I am going to break down and take an Advil PM tonight and hope it can keep me asleep for most of the night.

 Thoughts for Today:

 * I'm so glad my husband doesn't mind bending down to pick things up for me.
 It makes things so much easier.